 Analytics are needed to validate benefits whether the product is internal or market-facing.
 They need to be factored into development efforts just like how performance and other operational requirements are taken into consideration.
 Most enterprise IT is lacking in this regard and it may take a while to institutionalize analytics.
-In the meantime, user surveys may serve as a stop-gap technique of benefits validation.
+In the meantime, user surveys may serve as a stop-gap technique of data-driven, benefits validation.

 Avoid Single-Stage Funding

 Benefits validation is meant to inform subsequent rounds of funding.
 If benefits aren’t accruing as expected, it may be better to cut losses and divert funds to other projects.
 However, business cases are sometimes funded at one go.
 Even if execution is planned as a number of releases, the funds for all releases (meant to realize a business case) is sanctioned at one go.
 Thus, single-stage funding fails to take advantage of benefits validation.

 Single-stage funding is sometimes a side-effect of a tedious approval process.
 Business cases are commonly written to secure 100% funding at one go to avoid cycling through the approval process multiple times.
 Why are approval processes so tedious?
 Perhaps because of big project failures in the past or because of the conviction that a strong approval process would increase the chance of success.
 It has the makings of a vicious cycle.

 Portfolio Management in Product-Centric ITThe discussion so far has focused on how benefits validation can drive portfolio management in traditional enterprise IT.
 It called for some changes: